haugjo/float/README.md

 | Avg. noise_variability | 0.241901  |
 #############################################################################
 ```
+## Package Structure
+Float is fully modular.
+The package has dedicated modules for the data preparation, online prediction, online
+feature selection, concept drift detection and their evaluation (corresponding to the directories in ```./float```).

+The pipeline module is at the heart of every experiment in float.
+The pipeline can be run with arbitrary combinations of
+predictors, online feature selectors and concept drift detectors.

+The results of every experiment are stored in dedicated evaluator objects.
+Via these evaluators, the user is
+able to specify the performance measures that will be computed during the evaluation.
+After running the pipeline, the
+evaluators can be used to create custom tables and plots or to obtain standardized visualizations with the float visualization module.

+Each of the above-mentioned modules contains an abstract base class that simplifies the integration of custom
+functionality in the experiment.

+Float also provides wrappers for [scikit-mukltiflow](https://scikit-multiflow.readthedocs.io/en/stable/index.html)
+and [river](https://riverml.xyz/latest/) functionality wherever available.
+Besides float integrates the change detectors
+implemented by the [Tornado](https://github.com/alipsgh/tornado) package.

 ## Datasets
-float is accompanied by a small set of popular streaming data sets that are required to run the
+Float is accompanied by a small set of popular streaming data sets that are required to run the
 experiment notebooks and unit tests.
-The fully cleansed and normalized data sets can be found in ```./data/datasets```.
+These fully cleansed and normalized data sets can be found in ```./data/datasets```.

 *[!]
 We will soon introduce an extensive set of benchmark data sets that can be directly accessed
 from a remote source using the float.DataLoader module.*